 How Does Credit Card Processing Work?

-An online purchase with a credit card begins when the customer provides the card number, expiration date and billing address through a merchant point of sale (POS).
+Online purchase with a credit card begins when the customer provides the card number, expiration date, and billing address through a merchant point of sale (POS).
 This can be a physical card reader or the part of a website that is an online shopping cart.

 The customer then hits the button to submit payment.
 The transaction is completed through a payment gateway.
 The payment gateway provides the transaction details to a payment processor.
 The payment processor provides the details to the customer’s credit card network, like True Merchant’s CardPointe Gateway.
 The network then sends the details to the customer’s card-issuing bank.